Open help menu

 Participants will be able to:

-• Explain a Trauma Timeline as a visual context through which to identify the developmental progression of trauma.
+• Explain an Attachment Trauma Timeline as a visual context through which to identify the developmental progression of trauma.

-• Utilize a Trauma Timeline to explain where traumas may have clustered in life or where there was little to no trauma.
+• Utilize an Attachment Trauma Timeline to explain where traumas may have clustered in life or where there was little to no trauma.

-• Utilize a Trauma Timeline to identify where development may have been arrested or gone off track
+• Utilize an Attachment Trauma Timeline to identify where development may have been arrested or gone off track

-• Utilize a Trauma Timeline to put life experience back into a context and place traumatic experiences into real rather than imagined time.
+• Utilize an Attachment Trauma Timeline to put life experience back into a context and place traumatic experiences into real rather than imagined time.

 • Utilize a Resilience Timeline to identify and celebrate strengths and good choices.